All Episodes

 Things happen.

-All of you call, you tell me what your thoughts are at the moment.
+You tell me what your thoughts are at the moment.

-Uh, and it's it's a great intellectual exercise.
+And it's a great intellectual exercise.

-So well, this is made to order.
+So, well, this is made to order.

-I mean, they've been trying to get Cheney and Halliburton executive frog marched up to Capitol Hill in chains for hearings for who knows how long.
+I mean, they've been trying to get Cheney and Halliburton executive frog-marched up to Capitol Hill in chains for hearings for who knows how long.

-And I said, Well, this has got to be this is too juicy.
+And I said, well, this has got to be, this is too juicy.

-Halliburton's involved in this.
+Halliburton's involved in this?

-The administration not doing anything to fix it.
+The administration not doing anything to fix it?

-And now the focus of attempt is all uh of attention is all on BP, with Obama's spokesman saying we got our boots on their necks, and you fishermen down there, they're the ones depriving you of your livelihood.
+And now the focus of attention is all on BP with Obama's spokesman saying we got our boots on their necks.

 Go sue them.

-It's like my investment buddy Rush, we just decided to go short 62 basis points here on BP bonds, and it's tempting when you go short, you're betting on the price to go down.
+And it's tempting when you go short, you're betting on the price to go down.

 Back after this.

-And it's one of the greatest stress-inducing events is to find or or make contact or ask out a beautiful woman you think out of your league.
+And it's one of the greatest stress-inducing events is to find or make contact or ask out a beautiful woman you think out of your league.

-And if you happen, if you happen to marry this woman, the story says it's even worse long-term.
+And if you happen, if you happen to marry this woman, the story says it's even worse long term.

 If you marry a woman that you think is so beautiful, she's out of your league because you never really are comfortable with the fact that you got her.